The Resistance Cat ($RECA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The Resistance Cat Historical Price

-According to the latest data gathered on The Resistance Cat live price page, the current price of The Resistance Cat is 0.02437459USD.
-The circulating supply of The Resistance Cat($RECA) is 9.84M $RECA , giving it a market capitalization of $240.09K.
+According to the latest data gathered on The Resistance Cat live price page, the current price of The Resistance Cat is 0.02646788USD.
+The circulating supply of The Resistance Cat($RECA) is 9.84M $RECA , giving it a market capitalization of $260.48K.

 The The Resistance Cat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $RECA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.